Baylor vs. Kansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Kansas State Stats and Trends

-- This season, the Wildcats have two against the spread wins in four games as an underdog of 1 point or more.
+- The Wildcats have covered the spread twice this year when underdogs by 1 point or more (in four chances).

-- Kansas State's games this year have gone over the total in five out of 10 opportunities (50%).
+- Kansas State's games this season have gone over the total in five out of 10 opportunities (50%).

-- When Kansas State churns out more than 354.9 yards, the team is 4-1-1 against the spread and 5-1 overall.
+- Kansas State is 4-1-1 against the spread and 5-1 overall when the team amasses more than 354.9 yards.

-- This year the Wildcats have 12 turnovers, four fewer than the Bears have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.